-of that area.
+Cities in Greenland fall under different regions which are divided on the basis of the population of that area.
 The cities vary in their importance and features.

-1. The central region--Nuuk
+1. The central region – Nuuk and Sisimiut

-Most densely populated, and comprising the municipalities of Paamiut, Nuuk, Maniitsoq, Kangaatsiaq and Sisimiut, this region forms the financial hub of the country.
+Most densely populated, and comprising the municipalities of Paamiut, Nuuk, Maniitsoq, Kangaatsiaq, and Sisimiut, this region forms the financial hub of the country.

-2. The Disko region--Ilulissat
+2. The Disko region- Ilulissat

-Made up of the municipalities of Aasiaat, Qasigiannguit, Qeqertarsuaq and Ilulissat this region consists of a quarter of Greenland’s population.
+Made up of the municipalities of Aasiaat, Qasigiannguit, Qeqertarsuaq, and Ilulissat this region consists of a quarter of Greenland’s population.

-- The third largest town of Greenland, Ilulissat is the commercial center of the Northern Greenland.
+- The third largest town of Greenland, Ilulissat is the commercial center of Northern Greenland.
 Fishing being the primary occupation, the town has several local fish factories.
 Many companies have also come up in this town due to its economic development.

 3. The North and East Greenland region

-Commercially underdeveloped, this area has the municipalities of Uummannaq, Upernavik, Qaanaaq, Ammassalik and Ittoqqortoormiit.
+Commercially underdeveloped, this area has the municipalities of Uummannaq, Upernavik, Qaanaaq, Ammassalik, and Ittoqqortoormiit.
 20% of Greenland populations who live in this area depend on marine mammals and fishing.

 4. The Southern Region

-Municipalities of Nanortalik, Qaqortoq and Narsaq lie in this region.
-Agriculture, fishing, sheep farming and gold mining form the major occupational activities of this region.
+Municipalities of Nanortalik, Qaqortoq, and Narsaq lie in this region.
+Agriculture, fishing, sheep farming, and gold mining form the major occupational activities of this region.